Pengyuuu/Python-Lab-11/README.md

 Part 1:

-Print all names in an array using a for loop
+User inputs integers that will be appended to an array.
+Using that array, the program will find the highest number, lowest number, the total, and average of all numbers.

 Part 2:

-Add numbers from a random generator to an array, and calculate the total of all numbers in the array
+Given an empty array, generate random numbers seven times in the range from zero to seven, and print all numbers of the array out.

-Part 3:

-Add five numbers from a random generator to an array, and if any of those numbers are less than 16, print that number out